 I play wargames, eurogames and ameritrash but my main love is wargames.
 There is nothing quite like stacking up piles of cardboard counters, marching them over hexagonal hill and dale, and chucking dice on a CRT.
 I love to learn the history behind the conflicts and the personal stories of the people that were involved.
-I believe that this constant learning provides context and lessons for my life today and makes me a better person.
 I'm still exploring the classics but occasionally get side-tracked by some shiny cult-of-the-new distractions.

 My favorite tactical wargame is the Band of Brothers